xih0320/MDD-Bioinformatics-ML/README.md

 Downloaded using GEOquery in R.

 ---
+## Limitations

+- The number of significant DE genes was relatively small, which limited the power of ORA-based KEGG analysis.
+- The dataset is based on peripheral blood, which may not fully capture brain-specific mechanisms in MDD.

+---

 ## Key Takeaway

 This project demonstrates that immune-related gene signatures consistently emerge across differential expression, network analysis, and machine learning models, highlighting immune dysregulation as a central mechanism in MDD.